Welcome to St. Cecilia Parish!

 Education and growth are for life!
-Watch the Sunday bulletin or contact Terry Markuly about ways to grow your faith and enrich your life.
+Watch the Sunday bulletin or contact Barbara Shields about ways to grow your faith and enrich your life.

 - RCIA – learn more about Catholicism

-- Spiritual Enrichment Events (SEE) – Guest speaker series
+- Spiritual Enrichment Events – Guest speaker series

 - Book Groups – both day and evening groups are available.
 Check vestibule for reading list.

 Father Francois Blanchet, later Archbishop Blanchet, the pioneer missionary of the Oregon country, traveled by canoe through Agate passage in 1840 and visited the Native American at their camp below what is now Suquamish.
 By 1843, Captain Wilkes records that there was already a crude Catholic chapel at this site.
 The priests who continued to serve the Catholic Tribes of Puget Sound throughout the following decades also visited the flourishing settlement of Port Madison.
 During the late 19th century, Mass was celebrated from time to time at the home (still standing) of Phillip Wist, the local hotel keeper.